rakyll/drive/README.md

 	$ drive pull [-r -no-prompt path] # pulls from remote
 	$ drive pull [-r -no-prompt -export ext1,ext2,ext3 path] # pulls from remote and exports Docs + Sheets to one of its export formats. e.g:
-	$ drive pull [-r -no-prompt -export pdf,docx,rtf,html ReportII.txt] # pull ReportII.txt from remote and
+	$ drive pull [-r -no-prompt -export pdf,docx,rtf,html ReportII.txt] # pull ReportII.txt from
-        export it to pdf, docx, rtf and html
+	 remote and export it to pdf, docx, rtf and html.

 	$ drive push [-r -no-prompt path] # pushes to the remote
 	$ drive push [-r -hidden path] # pushes also hidden directories and paths to the remote